 Database administrators usually start with a bachelor’s degree in a subject related to information or computers, such as computer science.
 Opportunities can grow with more education in computer specialties.

-“Having some professional experience in IT or even something like data entry is helpful for entering into a database administrator role.”
+Some professional experience in IT or even data entry can be helpful for entering into a database administrator role.

-McLaughlin says it’s important to find out what a database administrator job would look like day-to-day to determine whether it’s the right career for you.
+It’s also important to find out what a database administrator job would look like day-to-day to determine whether it’s the right career for you.
+You can network with other professionals already working in the field to gain a better understanding of the skills you may need.

 Get a Degree to Become a Database Administrator